freemind001/easy-switcher/README.md

   If your OS doesn't support systemd, please refer your OS documentation on how to install and run daemons.
 You need to use -o or --old-style switch to run Easy Switcher as an "old-style" (true) daemon.

 ## Configuring
 Easy Switcher has a built-in configuration tool.
-For automatic configuration, run it in a terminal with the -c or --configure switch.
+For automatic configuration, run it in the terminal with the -c or --configure switch.
 Additional tuning is available with manual configuration, please edit /etc/easy-switcher/default.conf.

 ## Troubleshooting